International Women’s Day Marketing – 7 Inspiring Ideas

 Yes, the conversation becomes much more interesting when you lead the audience to the message instead of dumping facts on them.

-As we briefly discussed at the close of the previous section, videos are the best storytelling aids.
 But yes, you can use other visuals too – like images, illustrations, infographics, and more.

-Our brain reacts to color, fonts, and images much more strongly than it would to text alone.
+But remember that our brain reacts to color, fonts, and images much more strongly than it would to text alone.
 Not to mention that we remember images longer than text.

-- Comic strip illustrations
+• Comic strip illustrations

-- Illustrated posts with captions
+• Illustrated posts with captions

-- Podcasts with narrated stories
+• Podcasts with narrated stories

 Looking for a team to make your stories come to life?
 Check out the Kimp Graphics + Video subscriptions!